Air Bosna Airlines

 Did we deserve this liquidation of BH Airlines?
 I hope that one day better and happier days will come for our airline and that the planes with our flag will raise high in the sky.
 We will rise like a phoenix from the ashes, because this nation deserves it.

 My grandma Bernadette used to always take this airline.
-My grandma isn’t not around anymore though as she passed from inflammatory breast cancer (God Bless her), and not to mention, she had told me that in her early adult years, she succeeded losing a bunch of weight doing a Weight Watchers program and then her so called surgery for weight loss.
+My grandma isn’t not around anymore though as she passed from inflammatory breast cancer (God Bless her), and not to mention, she had told me that in her early adult years, she succeeded losing a bunch of weight doing a Weight Watchers program and staying healthy by sticking to her daily meals.
 I miss hearing her wonderful stories.

 I think that one day, soon in the future, they will restore the flights to Stockholm, Goteborg, Copenhagen, Dusseldorf, Berlin, Zurich, Prague, Vienna and Istanbul.
 This needs to happen for BH tourism and economy.